NixOS/rfcs/rfcs/0049-flakes.md

 For composition of multi-repository projects, the main alternative is to continue on with explicit `fetchGit` / `fetchTarball` calls to pull in other repositories.
-However, since there is no explicit listing of dependencies, this does not provide automatic updating (i.e. there is no equivalent of `nix flake update`).
+However, since there is no explicit listing of dependencies, this does not provide automatic updating.

 Instead of a `flake.nix`, flakes could store their metadata in a simpler format such as JSON or TOML.
 This avoids the Turing tarpit